dcmwijaya/Sistem-Perawatan-Echeveria-Peacockii-Berbasis-Bot-of-Things/README.md

 <br><br>

 ## Get Started
-1. Download this Repository.

-2. Make sure you have the necessary electronic components.
+1. Make sure you have the necessary electronic components.

-3. Make sure your components have been designed according to the diagram.
+2. Make sure your components are designed according to the diagram.

-4. Make sure the components are well connected ``` (Adjust Board and Port settings) ```.
+3. Make sure the components are well connected ``` (Adjust Board and Port settings) ```.

-5. It is recommended to ``` create a IoT Platform account ``` along with this service.
+4. It is recommended to ``` create an IoT Platform account ``` at the same time as the service.

-6. Make sure to change the arduino program code in the ``` Router ``` section according to the device you are using.
+5. Be sure to change the arduino program code in the ``` Router ``` section according to the device you are using.

-7. If you do not apply points 2 and 3 for the purposes of project development, it is fine, but please note that some things need to be changed in order to function properly.
+6. If you don't apply points 1 and 2 for the purposes of project development that's fine, but please note that some things need to be changed for it to work properly.

+7. Ensure that the device is connected to the internet.

+8. Make sure all things have been created.

+9. Download and extract this repository.

-8. Please enjoy [Done].
+10. Run, please enjoy [Done].

 <br><br>